-Figure 7.3 microPlyer microstep interpolation with rising STEP frequency
+Figure 7.3 MicroPlyer microstep interpolation with rising STEP frequency

 In Figure 7.3, the first STEP cycle is long enough to set the STST bit.
 This bit is cleared on the next STEP active edge.
-Then, the STEP frequency increases and after one cycle at the higher rate microPlyer increases the interpolated microstep rate.
-During the last cycle at the slower rate, microPlyer did not generate all 16 microsteps, so there is a small jump in motor angle between the first and second cycles at the higher rate.
+Then, the STEP frequency increases and after one cycle at the higher rate MicroPlyer increases the interpolated microstep rate.
+During the last cycle at the slower rate, MicroPlyer did not generate all 16 microsteps, so there is a tiny jump in motor angle between the first and second cycles at the higher rate.

-7.5 Standstill current reduction
+7.5 Standstill Current Reduction

-When a standstill event is detected, the motor current should be reduced to save energy and reduce heat dissipation in the power MOSFET stage.
-This is especially true at halfstep positions, which are a worst-case condition for the driver and motor because the full energy is consumed in one bridge and one motor coil.
+When a standstill event is detected, the motor current should be reduced to save energy and to reduce heat dissipation in the power MOSFET stage.
+Especially halfstep positions are worst-case for motor and driver with regard to the distribution of the power dissipation, because the full energy is consumed in one bridge and one motor coil.